 Sessions and scripts

 Sessions and scripts are closely related but serve different purposes.
-A script is the reusable automation workflow — its blocks, source files, and supporting data files.
+A script is the reusable automation workflow.
 A session is the working context in which you build and run those scripts.
-When the agent edits a script inside a session, that change is immediately visible everywhere.
+When the agent edits a script inside a session, that change is immediately visible anywhere the script’s workspace is available.
 But the files your scripts produce during a run — downloaded files, generated outputs, and results — belong to the session, not the script.
-This keeps your scripts clean and reusable while giving each session its own separate workspace.What you can do in a session
+This keeps your scripts clean and reusable while giving each session its own isolated working directory.What you can do in a session

-Sessions are where most of the work happens in Script.it:- Build scripts — describe an automation in plain English and let the agent generate the blocks, source files, and supporting files for you.
+Sessions are where most of the work happens in Script.it:- Build scripts — describe an automation in plain English and let the agent generate the workflow for you.

 - Run scripts — trigger a script from chat and watch the execution results appear in real time.